petyasoft/Blum/README.md

 ## Important Notes

 - **Python Version:** The software runs on Python 3.11.
 Using a different version may cause errors.
+- DONT USE MAIN ACCOUNT BECAUSE THERE IS ALWAYS A CHANCE TO GET BANNED IN TELEGRAM

 ---